one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 ### OpenCore Config
 Place this in EFI/EFI/OC/
   - [config.plist](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/raw/master/config.plist)
-    - You will need to generate your own SMBIOS section using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) - use a Macbook Air 7,2 profile.
+    - You will need to generate your own SMBIOS section using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) - use a MacBookAir7,2 profile.

 ### OpenCore Drivers
 These are included with the OpenCore download unless noted otherwise.